01 Beginning Notes

 4. You remind me

 Continuing the theme of simple structures this is a two chord effort but I still like its simplicity.
-This time it’s unrequited love, not so much that the person didn’t want me more that we shadow boxed round each other for a while and then slunk back to our corners before anyone could get hurt.
+This time it’s unrequited love, not so much that the person didn’t want me more that we shadow boxed round each other for a while and then went back to our corners before anyone could get hurt.
 Once again note the self-flagellation in the last verse – an insurance policy against disappointment.

 5. Lady Mary